Education in the Netherlands

 Applying for a school

 Register your child as soon as possible at the school of your choice.
-Technically, public schools are not allowed to refuse admission.
+Public schools technically are not allowed to refuse admission, unless full.

-Popular schools, however, have waiting lists (you should register your child as soon as the school allows) and the municipality can assign catchment areas based on postcodes.
+Popular schools have waiting lists and the municipality can assign catchment areas based on postcodes – you should register as young as the school allows.
 All schools have brochures and websites where they announce ‘open days’ when you can visit the school.

 School inspection reports can be viewed online (this applies to state schools and Dutch international schools only) at www.owinsp.nl: under Zoek Scholen, enter the name of the school and/or town.
-The visual representation of green (good) and orange/red (weak/not good) will at least give you some idea of performance.
-In the Pisa/OECD international rankings for 15-year-olds in 75 countries (published in December 2010), the Netherlands was ‘above average’ for mathematics (11th), reading (10th) and science (11th).
+The visual representation of green (good) and red (weak) will give some idea of performance.

 Types of schools in the Netherlands